 There are a number of different types of GCBRs.
 At the broadest level, we distinguish between two types of pandemics: one is posed by naturally occurring pathogens; the other is posed by human-engineered pathogens.
 Engineered pathogens can be further distinguished as being either accidentally or intentionally released.

-The likelihood and potential for harm of these different kinds of pathogens vary, so we analysed the pandemics they may respectively cause below.
+The likelihood and potential for harm of these different kinds of pathogens vary, so we analyse the pandemics they may each cause below.

 The deadliest event in recorded history was likely a natural pandemic: the bubonic plague ravaged Europe and parts of Asia and Africa between 1346 and 1353, killing an estimated 38 million people — roughly 10% of humans alive at the time.

-Natural pandemics pose a small but significant risk of killing a sizable fraction of the world's population, but a much smaller — a hundred times as small — risk of killing everyone alive.
+Natural pandemics pose a small but significant risk of killing a sizable fraction of the world's population, but a much smaller — 100 times as small — risk of killing everyone alive.

-In an informal survey of participants at a 2008 conference about global catastrophic risks, the median respondent estimated that by 2100, a natural pandemic had a 60% chance of killing at least one million people, a 5% chance of killing at least one billion people, and a 0.05% chance of causing human extinction:
+In an informal survey of participants at a 2008 conference about global catastrophic risks, the median respondent estimated that by 2100, a natural pandemic had a 60% chance of killing at least 1 million people, a 5% chance of killing at least 1 billion people, and a 0.05% chance of causing human extinction.